City of Toronto becomes next leading supporter of Black Innovation Fellowship

 To make a donation to the Black Innovation Fellowship program, please visit this link.
 Both personal and business donations are welcome.

-For more information about the Black Innovation Fellowship and how to get involved, please contact Krishan Mehta, Assistant Vice President, Engagement, Ryerson University at email@example.com
+For more information about the Black Innovation Fellowship and how to get involved, please contact Krishan Mehta, Assistant Vice President, Engagement, Toronto Metropolitan University at firstname.lastname@example.org

 Emily Collins, DMZ